mblackgeo/flask-cognito-lib/README.md

     # This route will only be accessible to a user who is a member of all of
     # groups specified in the "groups" argument on the auth_required decorator
     # If they are not, a 401 Authentication Error is thrown, which can be caught
-    # by registering an `@app.error_handler(CognitoGroupRequiredError).
+    # by registering an `@app.error_handler(CognitoGroupRequiredError)`.
-    # If their auth is valid, the set of groups the user is a member of will be
+    # If their session is valid, the set of groups the user is a member of will be
     # shown.

     # Could also use: jsonify(session["user_info"]["cognito:groups"])